 7. Are there any add-ons required?

-Different Insurers offer different types of policy add on.
+Different insurers offer different types of policy add-ons.
 These will generally increase your premium.

 8. Are there any cost containment options required?